svenluijten/env-providers/README.md

 ],
 ```

-Do note that in this example we're only loading the Debugbar ServiceProvider and facade when our
+Notice how we're only loading the Debugbar ServiceProvider and facade when our
-application is in the `local`, `development` or `dev` environment.
-This means that you cannot use
+application's environment is either `local`, `development`, or `dev`.
+This means
-the `Debugbar` facade anywhere in your project outside of those environments.
+you can't use the `Debugbar` facade in your project when the environment doesn't
+match any of those.

 ## Contributing
 All contributions (pull requests, issues and feature requests) are